 - Your tenant’s waiver of his right to appeal;

 But here’s the problem: you must take the right steps and your settlement documents must include the right elements for you to enjoy the benefits of an enforceable eviction settlement agreement.

-Texas landlords often miss out on many these HUGE benefits because they don’t understand how to property structure an eviction settlement agreement.
-Or – worse – they use documents that do little more than say, “we agree to end the lawsuit.”
+Texas landlords often miss out on many of these HUGE benefits because they don’t understand how to properly structure an eviction settlement agreement.
+Or – worse – they use documents that do little more than say, “We agree to end the lawsuit.”
 NEVER use documents you can’t enforce.

 Why an Enforceable Eviction Settlement Agreement is So Important

 Maybe you’re wondering why enforcement is such an important detail?

 Let’s take a closer look.
 Think about the timeline for your eviction.
 Your notice to vacate was probably 3 days.
 Perhaps it was more; perhaps less.
 It took several days for the Constable to serve your tenant.
 And then the court probably set your eviction trial out about three to four weeks.
 Between now and your trial date (or – for some of you, after trial) you will hopefully enter into an eviction settlement agreement.
 But that agreement will almost certainly give your tenant additional time in the property.
 This can vary depending on circumstances, from as little as a week to a couple of months.

 Your timeline will likely look something like this: